ZETEROS/Projet_MI5_N/README.md

 We have also added animations of lit torches in the menu giving a touch of movement in the menu that was missing, these same torches were added in the background during the combat part giving also a bit of life to the background while the combat is going on, if the time is enough we can draw a ship or a whale that appears in the background which is the sea.
 Now we are concentrating on programming the combat and then we will add the details.

+### 09 - 05 - 2025
+We chose the value of the characters and their speed, trying to keep things totally balanced and logical: the more powerful a character is, the more he's worth.
+We then changed the value of these characters in their files and by changing the Fighter structure.
+We also coded the characters' special attacks, which we stored individually in several .C files.

+### 10 - 05 - 2025
+We've continued with the battle mechanics, in particular with the application of basic attacks in combat.
+The last images have been integrated into the asset folder, the tombs when characters die and the background that appears at the end of the game.
+The game can be finished, but there are segmentation problems ('Segment false' error) that prevent their use.
+We've also added sound effects when one of the teams wins.

+### 11 - 05 - 2025
+We have corrected the special attack error, and the code is now 100% functional.